 This type of

-Try showcasing your product in a way that’s beneficial to someone’s personal aesthetic.
+Try showcasing your product in a way that’s beneficial to someone’s personal aesthetically charged lifestyle.
 There are many different cultural subgroups (vaguely reminiscent of punk culture) that you could target.
 These subgroups

 2. Shifting Away from Traditional Social Media

 If you are interested in engaging GenZ, start a Discord server.
 Discord is an app that was originally built for online gamers inspired by software such as Teamspeak, Slack, and Skype.
 Its goal is to connect people online in the form of chatrooms, voice channels, and video calling.
 Now, Discord is being used by tons of GenZers and that number is only growing.